Summary Care Record (SCR)

 *Unless the “Accessing SCR without a patient’s consent” method is being used – see section below

-The key information to pass on when obtaining PTV is:
+The key information to pass on when obtaining consent is:

-- Why will the pharmacy access their record?
+- Why the pharmacy will access their record e.g. ‘to support your care’.

-Verbal confirmation is acceptable, although some contractors may opt for written confirmation especially where the permission is ongoing.
+Verbal confirmation is generally the best way to obatin consent, although some contractors may opt for written confirmation (especially where the permission is ongoing).
 There is a sample form for recording this further below.
-It is also acceptable to get permission to view a patient’s SCR over the phone.

 Opting out of having an SCR